uwezukwechibuzor/blogmos/docs/software-design.md

 This will be achieved with the help of a cron job so when new proposals are made, it will be queired.

+### 3 Why Chatmos?

+Risks of Governance Communication
+Let’s have a look at how Cosmos governance works, for example.
+Cosmos requires you to vote for proposals using your tokens.
+Yet, there are a few problems with this approach.

+Too many proposals.
+Proposals are too technical or not relevant to regular users.
+People vote by following prominent figures that tell them what to do.
+While some proposals are too technical or not relevant to the regular user, it quickly becomes too time-consuming to stay on top of governance voting.

+On top of that, many people don’t have in-depth technical knowledge about blockchain technology.
+For that reason, they rely on prominent figures or node operators to translate proposals as they believe these people are community experts.
+This approach can quickly become dangerous as most people listen to the calls of these prominent figures who can quickly gain a lot of power.

+Cosmos, for example, allows governance token holders to delegate their vote.
+Most often, they choose a node operator to allow them to vote in their turn as it is much easier with minimal risks.
+However, you put your trust in the hands of this validator.

+As Mario Laul, a well-known figure in the space of Technology Governance, says, a decentralized network’s governance is strongly influenced by political communication, this requires professionalization.
+Mario Laul acknowledges that there’s a clear risk that a validator can provide false arguments to win a proposal that favors this person.

+Is Decentralized Governance Genuinely Decentralized? what of Delegators who donot vote and have no technical knowledge?
+Even though a project relies on decentralized governance, decentralized governance relies on centralized actions. projects should consider professionalizing the communication for proposals and provide human-understandable versions that clearly state pros and cons.